Australian Cardinal George Pell to Stand Trial for Sex Abuse

-(MELBOURNE, Australia) — Australian Cardinal George Pell, the most senior Vatican official to be charged in the Catholic Church sex abuse crisis, must stand trial on charges that he sexually abused multiple victims decades ago, a magistrate ruled Tuesday.
+(MELBOURNE, Australia) — Australian Cardinal George Pell, the most senior Vatican official to be charged in the Catholic Church sex abuse crisis, must stand trial on charges alleging he sexually abused multiple victims decades ago, a magistrate ruled Tuesday.

-Magistrate Belinda Wallington dismissed some of the charges that had been heard in the four-week preliminary hearing in Melbourne but decided the prosecution’s case against was strong enough to warrant a trial by jury.
+Magistrate Belinda Wallington dismissed around half the charges that had been heard in the four-week preliminary hearing in Melbourne but decided the prosecution’s case was strong enough for the remainder to warrant a trial by jury.
+The number of charges has not been made public.

-When she asked Pell how he pleaded, the cardinal stood and said in a firm voice: “Not guilty.”
+When she asked Pell how he pleaded, the cardinal said in a firm voice: “Not guilty.”
+Wallington gave him permission not to stand, which is customary.

+When the magistrate left the room at the end the hearing, many people in the packed public gallery broke into applause.

-Lawyers for Australia’s highest-ranking Catholic had argued the accusations were untrue and should be dismissed.
+Lawyers for Australia’s highest-ranking Catholic had argued all the accusations were untrue, could not be proved and should be dismissed.

 Pell, Pope Francis’ former finance minister, was charged last June with sexually abusing multiple people in his Australian home state of Victoria.
 The details of the allegations against the 76-year-old have yet to be released to the public, though police have described the charges as “historical” sexual assault offenses — meaning the crimes allegedly occurred decades ago.